Agent Trace Missing a Tool Call: Find the Gap and Fix It

 Prevention

-- Propagate trace context explicitly into async tasks; never fire-and-forget a coroutine that performs side effects.
+• Propagate trace context into async tasks and threads; never fire-and-forget a side-effecting coroutine.

-- Never swallow exceptions in tracer callbacks — log the failure and alert; a silent tracer failure is as bad as no tracer at all.
+• Never swallow exceptions in tracer callbacks — log and alert; a silent tracer failure is as bad as no tracer.

-- Require all side-effecting tool calls to go through the registered tool executor, not as direct Python function calls from agent code.
+• Force side-effecting tools through the registered executor, not direct Python calls from agent code.

-- Include the trace ID in every log line so you can correlate log events with trace spans when the trace itself is incomplete.
+• Put the trace ID in every log line so you can correlate logs with spans when the trace itself is incomplete.

-- Pin tracing SDK versions and test trace completeness after any SDK upgrade.
+• Pin SDK versions and re-run the trace-completeness test after every upgrade.

 FAQ

-Q: What is the performance overhead of 100% sampling on destructive tools?
-A: Negligible for most workloads.
-A destructive tool call (file delete, database drop) is inherently expensive; the tracing overhead is typically under 1ms per span.
-The business cost of an untraced destructive operation far outweighs any performance concern.
+Q: What’s the overhead of 100% sampling on destructive tools?
+A: Negligible.
+A file delete or DB drop is already expensive; the span overhead is typically under 1ms.
+The cost of an untraced destructive op far outweighs it.